 2. 400% tax deductions on up to $50,000 of expenditure per year for:

-Option to convert1 up to $100,000 of the total qualifying expenditure across all the qualifying activities for each YA into a non-taxable cash payout at a conversion rate of 20%, in lieu of tax deductions and/ or allowances.
+Option to convert1 up to $100,000 of the total qualifying expenditure across all the qualifying activities for each YA into a non-taxable cash payout (PDF, 137KB) at a conversion rate of 20%, in lieu of tax deductions and/ or allowances.

 1 Specific conditions apply to the conversion of qualifying expenditure incurred under “registration of IPs” and “acquisition and licensing of IPRs”.